konsumer/pyepf/README.md

 pip install -r requirements.txt

 # install pbzip2, however you do that
+# here is what I did, on mac:
+brew install pbzip2

 # assuming your data files are in data/epf this will just extract them all
 ./import